 by Staff Writer

-Wash.
 Place the blankets in your washing machine.
 To prevent abrasion with other clothes, it is best to wash fleece items together, combining like colors.
 Before you begin, set the washer on the gentle cycle.
 Stronger washing cycles may cause the fleece to form knots.
-Use only lukewarm water on fleece.
-Add powdered laundry detergent to the washing machine, but do not use a laundry detergent that contains bleach.
+Use only warm, not hot, water on fleece.
+Add laundry detergent to the washing machine, but do not use a laundry detergent that contains bleach.
 It's also a good idea to avoid fabric softeners when washing fleece because they will damage the water-repellent finish that is applied to many fleece items during manufacturing.

 Tumble dry fleece blankets on the gentle cycle with low heat.
 Never use a high heat setting on fleece blankets, as it will damage the fabric.
 Remove the blankets immediately after the dryer stops and fold them to prevent wrinkles.
 If the blankets are too fluffy, lay them on a flat surface and press them down with your hands.
 Make sure to never iron fleece blankets.
 Irons will melt the synthetic fabric and leave marks on the fleece.
 If you have the ability and the weather permits, consider hanging your fleece blankets outdoors to dry for a fresh smell.

 If you are storing your fleece blankets after washing them, fold them neatly and place a scented dryer sheet inside the last fold.
 This will keep the blanket fresh while it is stored in your linen closet.